-Student organizations must apply for and maintain university recognition with the Office of Campus Life.
+Student organizations must apply for and maintain university recognition with the Office of Student Life.
 Staff members will work with individuals to form a new student organization and/or register a current one.
-Organizations in the formation stage will be to meet with a staff member in the Office of Campus Life and are required to meet with the Office of Campus Life staff prior to arranging a meeting with SGA (sga.iit.edu).
-After the potential new organization is approved during a Student Government Association Senate meeting, the new organization will need to attend a student organization training with a campus life staff member to complete the formal recognition.
-The Office of Campus Life reserves the right, in its sole discretion, to withhold recognition from those prospective organizations whose purpose is deemed to be in conflict with the institutional mission or operation of Illinois Tech.
+Organizations in the formation stage will be to meet with a staff member in the Office of Student Life and are required to meet with the Office of Student Life staff prior to arranging a meeting with SGA (sga.iit.edu).
+After the potential new organization is approved during a Student Government Association Senate meeting, the new organization will need to attend a student organization training with a student life staff member to complete the formal recognition.
+The Office of Student Life reserves the right, in its sole discretion, to withhold recognition from those prospective organizations whose purpose is deemed to be in conflict with the institutional mission or operation of Illinois Tech.

-Recognized organizations can maintain their recognition by registering the organization with the Office of Campus Life at the beginning of the academic year.
-Registration requires an organization to accomplish to the satisfaction of the Office of Campus Life each of the tasks listed below.
-Complete the online registration through the Office of Campus Life
+Recognized organizations can maintain their recognition by registering the organization with the Office of Student Life at the beginning of the academic year.
+Registration requires an organization to accomplish to the satisfaction of the Office of Student Life each of the tasks listed below.
+Complete the online registration through the Office of Student Life

-- Submit a list of all officers and the faculty/staff advisor(s) for the organization.
-All organizations must have a faculty or staff advisor in order to achieve or maintain recognition. - Attend student organization Orientation Workshops each academic year; topics include programming, finance, event management and more.
-Presidents and treasurers must attend. - Remain in good standing with the Office of Campus Life; organization status is evaluated by professional staff in areas of finance, behavior, academics and judicial affairs. - Organization must maintain a minimum of 7 members to be an active organization.
+- Submit a list of all officers and the faculty/staff advisor(s) for the organization on suitable.
+All organizations must have a faculty or staff advisor in order to achieve or maintain recognition. - Attend student organization training workshops each semester; topics include programming, finance, event management and more.
+Presidents and treasurers must attend. - Remain in good standing with the Office of Student Life; organization status is evaluated by professional staff in areas of finance, behavior, academics and judicial affairs. - Organization must maintain a minimum of 7 members to be an active organization.

-Contact the Office of Campus Life via email (campus.life@iit.edu) with any questions regarding the registration process.
+Contact the Office of Student Life via email (campus.life@iit.edu) with any questions regarding the registration process.

-Recognized organizations are eligible for support and services, such as reservation of space for meetings and events, mailbox space, account management, advising support from the Office of Campus Life, access to the Student Organization Center, announcements in IIT Today, slides on the TV screens around campus, and the ability to apply for funding from the Student Activities Fund.
+Recognized organizations are eligible for support and services, such as reservation of space for meetings and events, send packages to MTCC, account management, advising support from the Office of Student Life, announcements in OCL newsletter, slides on the TV screens around campus (Upshow), and the ability to apply for funding from the Student Activities Fund.